infinitered/cdq/README.md

   cdq.save
 ```

-You can also update multiple attributes af a single object:
+You can also update multiple attributes of a single object:

 ```ruby
   author = Author.first